1968 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents entities that did not participate at the 1968 Summer Olympics.

 The 1968 Summer Olympics, officially known as the Games of the XIX Olympiad, were an international multi-sport event held in Mexico City, from 12 to 27 October.
 A total of 5,516 athletes from 112 nations participated in 172 events in 18 sports across 24 different disciplines.
 These were the first games to be held in Latin America.

 Overall, athletes from 44 nations received at least one medal, and 39 nations won at least one gold medal.
 Athletes from the United States won the most gold medals, with 45, and the most medals overall, with 107.
 Teams from East Germany and West Germany won their nations' first Summer Olympic medals of every color at their first Summer Olympic appearance.
 Teams from Kenya, Tunisia, and Venezuela won their nations' first Olympic gold medals, while athletes from Cameroon, Mongolia, and Uganda won their nations' first Olympic medals.

-Artistic gymnast Věra Čáslavská of Czechoslovakia was the most successful competitor at the games, winning six medals (four gold and two silver).
-After her gold medal wins at these games, Čáslavská held the record for the most individual Olympic gold medals by a female athlete with seven, until Katie Ledecky of the United States surpassed it at the 2024 Summer Olympics with eight.
+Artistic gymnast Věra Čáslavská of Czechoslovakia was the most successful competitor at the games, winning six medals (four gold and two silver), and became famous for calling out the Soviet Union's invasion of her country at great personal risk.
+After her gold medal wins at these games, Čáslavská held the record for the most individual Olympic gold medals by a female athlete with seven, until Katie Ledecky surpassed it at the 2024 Summer Olympics with eight.
 Artistic gymnast Mikhail Voronin of the Soviet Union won the most total medals at the games with seven (two golds, four silvers, and one bronze).